omgnull/evepi/README.md

 * Visual c++ library
 * EVE online static database must be placed to "data/eve.db". (sqllite format)
+* Cache stored at "xml/cache dir", must be writeable

 EVE online static database can be downloaded from: